asciinema/asciinema-server/app/views/docs/usage.html.md

 ## `auth`

-__Assign local API token to asciinema.org account.__
+__Assign local recorder token to asciinema.org account.__

-On every machine you install asciinema recorder, you get a new, unique API token.
+On every machine you install asciinema recorder, you get a new, unique recorder token.
 This command connects this local token with your asciinema.org account, and links all asciicasts recorded on this machine with the account.